ToolHop.

 How to use this tool

-1. Write your integrand as a polynomial in x using powers with ^.
+1. Write your integrand as a polynomial in x using powers with ^, or choose an example expression.

-2. Review the symbolic antiderivative F(x) + C produced by the power‑rule integral calculator.
+2. Review the symbolic antiderivative F(x) + C and the power-rule step breakdown.

 Ideal online integral calculator for early calculus